 Applied has made, and in the future intends to make, acquisitions of or investments in companies, technologies or products in existing, related or new markets for Applied.
-In November 2011, Applied completed its acquisition of Varian Semiconductor Equipment Associates, Inc. (Varian), which was the Company's largest acquisition to date.
 Acquisitions involve numerous risks that vary depending on the scale and nature of the acquisition, including but not limited to:

-- diversion of management's attention from other operational matters; - inability to complete acquisitions as anticipated or at all; - the failure of acquired businesses to meet or exceed expected returns; - requirements imposed by government regulators in connection with their review of a transaction, which may include, among other things, divestitures and/or restrictions on the conduct of Applied's existing business or the acquired business; - ineffective integration of operations, systems, technologies, products or employees of an acquired business, which can impact the ability to realize anticipated synergies or other benefits; - failure to commercialize purchased technologies; - initial dependence on unfamiliar supply chains or relatively small supply partners; - inability to capitalize on characteristics of new markets that may be significantly different from Applied's existing markets and where competitors may have stronger market positions and customer relationships; - failure to attract, retain and motivate key employees from the acquired business; - reductions in cash balances and/or increases in debt obligations to finance the acquisition, which reduce the availability of cash flow for general corporate or other purposes; - exposure to new operational risks, rules, regulations, worker expectations, customs and practices to the extent acquired businesses are located in regions where Applied has not historically conducted business; - challenges associated with managing new, more diverse and more widespread operations, projects and people; - inability to obtain and protect intellectual property rights in key technologies; - inadequacy or ineffectiveness of an acquired company's internal financial controls, disclosure controls and procedures, and/or environmental, health and safety, anti-corruption, human resource, or other policies or practices; - impairment of acquired intangible assets and goodwill as a result of changing business conditions, technological advancements or worse-thanexpected performance of the segment; - the risk of litigation or claims associated with a proposed or completed transaction; - · unknown, underestimated and/or undisclosed commitments or liabilities; and - the inappropriate scale of acquired entities' critical resources or facilities for business needs.
+- diversion of management's attention from other operational matters; - inability to complete acquisitions as anticipated or at all; - the failure of acquired businesses to meet or exceed expected returns; - requirements imposed by government regulators in connection with their review of a transaction, which may include, among other things, divestitures and/or restrictions on the conduct of Applied's existing business or the acquired business; - ineffective integration of operations, systems, technologies, products or employees of an acquired business, which can impact the ability to realize anticipated synergies or other benefits; - failure to commercialize purchased technologies; - · initial dependence on unfamiliar supply chains or relatively small supply partners; - inability to capitalize on characteristics of new markets that may be significantly different from Applied's existing markets and where competitors may have stronger market positions and customer relationships; - failure to attract, retain and motivate key employees from the acquired business; - reductions in cash balances and/or increases in debt obligations to finance the acquisition, which reduce the availability of cash flow for general corporate or other purposes; - exposure to new operational risks, rules, regulations, worker expectations, customs and practices to the extent acquired businesses are located in regions where Applied has not historically conducted business; - · challenges associated with managing new, more diverse and more widespread operations, projects and people; - inability to obtain and protect intellectual property rights in key technologies; - inadequacy or ineffectiveness of an acquired company's internal financial controls, disclosure controls and procedures, and/or environmental, health and safety, anti-corruption, human resource, or other policies or practices; - impairment of acquired intangible assets and goodwill as a result of changing business conditions, technological advancements or worse-thanexpected performance of the segment; - the risk of litigation or claims associated with a proposed or completed transaction; - · unknown, underestimated and/or undisclosed commitments or liabilities; and - the inappropriate scale of acquired entities' critical resources or facilities for business needs.